-Women’s Expedition Grant:
+Women’s Expedition Grants:

 For expeditions with female leadership and participation, awarded to projects where all participants are women; Intended to encourage leadership and participation by women on expeditions in Canada.

-Indigenous Expedition Grant:
+Indigenous Expedition Grants:

 Awarded to projects deemed to qualify for support where the funding is seen to be able to encourage projects to proceed.

 - Proposals from commercial or for-profit entities

 - Guided expeditions